v-jerkin/hooverbot/README.md

 * A custom voice allows the bot to respond using a facsimile of J. Edgar Hoover's voice.

-Instead, we'll use the Speech Service JavaScript SDK, which does have support for custom models.
+So instead of using the Web Chat's speech functions, we'll use the Speech Service JavaScript SDK, which does have support for custom models.
 We'll use the Web Chat's Direct Line connection to send recognized utterances to the bot, and we'll subscribe to Direct Line events to obtain responses from the bot that need to be spoken.

 ### Customizing Speech Synthesis

 To make our bot's voice sound like J. Edgar Hoover, we need recordings of his voice, along with a text transcript of each recording.
-We have used as our source a 21-minute minute recording of a November 1963 phone call between Hoover and President Lyndon B. Johnson.
-From this audio, we have extracted nearly 200 utterances, edited them slightly to remove "disfluencies" like repetitions and filler such as "ah" and "um," and transcribed them into text.
+We located a 21-minute minute recording of a November 1963 phone call between Hoover and President Lyndon B. Johnson.
+From this audio, we extracted nearly 200 utterances, edited them slightly to remove "disfluencies" like repetitions and filler such as "ah" and "um," and transcribed them into text.

 The quality of the recording isn't ideal.
 It's a telephone call to begin with, and the recording is old and contains a lot of noise.
 We also can't use any audio where Johnson and Hoover are speaking at the same time, which happens frequently.
 It would be better, as well, if we had a lot more utterances.
-Still, even with just a couple hundred utterances, the synthesized voice is, mostly, recognizably Hoover's.
+Still, even with just a couple hundred utterances, the synthesized voice is recognizably Hoover's.
 There are other recorded phone conversations between Johnson and Hoover that could be used to provide further utterances, if you want to improve the quality.

 **TIP** We used the free [Audacity](https://www.audacityteam.org/) audio editor to prepare the audio samples.
 Audacity lets you "tag" segments of audio within the file, then export the tagged sections using the tag names as filenames.
 If you want to add more utterances, you'll find Audacity up to the task.